 ALPHACAM Toolpaths Cut Intricate Designs On 8-Metre Viking Pillars

-A woodworking company wasn’t phased when an intricate eight-metre part was too big for its machine tool – it simply built a door in the side of the machining centre and supported the piece outside by mounting it on a cradle.
+A woodworking company wasn’t phased when an intricate eight-metre part was too big for its machine tool – it simply built a door in the side of the machining center and supported the piece outside by mounting it on a cradle.

 Bystrup Maskinsnedkeri programmed its CMS Ares 6018 with ALPHACAM to cut authentic motifs into carved pillars for a Viking museum at Lejre, near the city of Roskilde in Denmark.
 The Land of the Legends is a 106-acre archaeological open-air museum, recreating typical Viking buildings showing how the warriors lived between 900 and 1,300 years ago.